seadogger/mac-dev-playbook/README.md

   1. Configure extra Mail and/or Calendar accounts (e.g. Google, Exchange, etc.).
   2. Enable the license codes within Word, Excel, Powerpoint, Makemkv, Plex
   3. Set the fileBot default format string for video file conversion {plex}'-'{vf}{vc}.mkv
-  4. Install PixInsight
+  4. Install PixInsight (Need to down load)
-  5. Install DUCCS
+  5. Install Wireguard (App store)
-  6. Install Handbdrake version 1.4+ for native M1 support
+  6. Install xLights (App Store)
+  7. Install Wireguard (As of 1/1/2022 looks like this is supported by Homebrew)
+  8. install tunnels for Wireguard using the QR codes from Wireguard Server
+  9. Install StellarMate (App store)

 ## Ansible for DevOps